Travel guide

 Is Jetpac worth it?

-Jetpac is a valid option, especially if you're drawn to its extras and value managing everything from its app.
-It covers the basics: data abroad without roaming and easy installation.
+Jetpac is a valid option, especially if you're attracted by its extras and value managing everything from its app.
+It fulfills the basics: international data without roaming and easy installation.
 That said, it's not automatically the best or cheapest for your specific destination.

-The honest recommendation is the same as for any provider: compare the price per GB for the country you're visiting, check reviews from travelers who have been there, and consider how important fast support in Spanish is to you.
-If those three factors are better with another brand, go with that one.
+The honest recommendation is the same for any provider: compare the price per GB for the country you're going to, check reviews from travelers who've been there, and consider how important fast support in Spanish is to you.
+If those three factors work out better with another brand, go with that one.
 Extras are nice, but don't pay for features you won't use when what you need is reliable internet and help when something goes wrong.

 Is Jetpac eSIM reliable?

-Fundamentally, it works like other travel eSIM providers: data abroad without roaming and QR code installation.
-Its specific reliability largely depends on the destination, as local operators provide the coverage.
-Before buying, check reviews from travelers who went to the same country as you and compare it with other brands.
+Basically, it works like other travel eSIM providers: international data without roaming and QR installation.
+Its specific reliability depends a lot on the destination, as coverage is provided by local operators.
+Before buying, check reviews from travelers who went to the same country as you and compare with other brands.

 How much does a Jetpac eSIM cost?

-It depends on the country, the GB, and the number of days.
-As a sector reference, travel eSIMs start from around $0.85 for very small plans and go up depending on the destination and data.
-What's useful isn't the total price, but comparing the price per GB among providers for the same country; that's where you see if it's worth it or not.
+It depends on the country, GBs, and days: small plans have an affordable entry price, and the cost increases according to the destination and data contracted.
+Check the current price directly on the Jetpac website before buying.
+It's not useful to focus on the total price, but rather to compare the price per GB between providers for the same country; that's where you see if it's worth it or not.

 What differentiates Jetpac from Airalo or Holafly?

 They all sell travel data without a physical card.
 Jetpac relies on app extras; Airalo stands out for its huge catalog; Holafly, for its unlimited data plans.
-The real differences are in price per GB, coverage in your destination, and speed of support.
+The real differences are in price per GB, coverage at your destination, and support speed.
 It's advisable to compare all three for the specific country you're traveling to.

 What do I do if my Jetpac eSIM doesn't connect upon arrival?

-First, activate "data roaming" for the eSIM line (not your home SIM) and make sure you've selected that line for data.
-If it still doesn't work, manually select the network in the settings.
-If nothing works, contact support.
-You can find detailed steps in our guide on eSIMs that don't connect abroad.
+First, activate "data roaming" on the eSIM line (not on your home SIM) and make sure you've selected that line for data.
+If it still doesn't work, manually select the network in the settings instead of leaving it on automatic.
+If nothing works, restart your phone, and if it still doesn't work, contact support as soon as possible: the more information you give them about your exact location, the faster they can resolve it.

 Can I switch from Jetpac to another eSIM without losing my number?

 Yes.
-The travel eSIM is a separate data-only line, so your usual number remains on your main SIM or eSIM.
-You can have multiple eSIMs saved on your phone and activate the one you want depending on the trip.
-Switching providers doesn't affect your regular number at all.
+The travel eSIM is a separate data-only line, so your usual number remains on your primary SIM or eSIM.
+You can have several eSIMs saved on your phone and activate whichever you want depending on the trip.
+Switching providers does not affect your regular number at all.

-Does Jetpac work in multiple countries with a single plan?
+Does Jetpac work in several countries with a single plan?

 Conclusion

-Jetpac is a decent travel eSIM with app extras that might appeal to some, but it doesn't win by default: everything depends on your destination, the price per GB, and the quality of support.
-Compare it with two or three alternatives before paying.
-If you're looking for reliable data, 1-minute activation, and support in Spanish when something goes wrong, check out all the plans and choose wisely.
+Jetpac is a decent travel eSIM with app extras that suit some, but it doesn't automatically win: everything depends on your destination, the price per GB, and the quality of support.
+Compare it with two or three alternatives before buying.
+If you're looking for reliable data, activation in 1 minute, and help in English when something goes wrong, take a look at all the plans and choose wisely.

 Marc González Sáez